johnwargo/thewargos-11ty/src/posts/2009/getting-ready-for-a-speaking-engagement.md

 ---
-title: "Getting ready for a speaking engagement"
+title: Getting ready for a speaking engagement
-date: "2009-03-31"
+date: 2009-03-31
 categories:
   - Miscellaneous
 ---